In this post, you’ll learn all about Korean numbers, including how to count to 1,000+ in Korean.

 500 오백 (obaek)

-The same rules that apply to the 100s apply here.
+The same rules that apply to the 100s apply to the thousands as well.
+For example:

 The Korean number for ten thousand is 만 or man.